Turkana Boy: Disease

 Early studies indicated that Turkana Boy suffered from a congenital disorder, either dwarfism or scoliosis.
 This was because the rib bones appeared asymmetrical to the spine, at the time attributed to skeletal dysplasia.
 However, in 2013, a study showed that when the rib bones were rearranged, they became symmetrical against the spine, and that an unusual structure of the vertebrae was characteristic of the early hominins.
 However, the fossil definitely showed lumbar disc herniation, an injury implicated with the specimen's death.
 The specimen also had a diseased mandible.

+Display

+The fossil is held in the National Museums of Kenya and a cast is on display.